nsat/pypredict/README.md

 Originally written for the commodore 64, predict has a proven pedigree; We just aim to provide a convenient API.
 PyPredict is a port of the predict codebase and should yield identical results.

-If you think you've found an error in pypredict, please include output from predict on same inputs to the bug report.
+If you think you've found an error in `pypredict`, please include output from `predict` on same inputs to the bug report.
 If you think you've found a bug in predict, please report and we'll coordinate with upstream.

 ### Installation